fjprojects/anemia-check/README.md

 Sample Output:
 Enter Hemoglobin level (g/dL): 11.5
 Are you feeling fatigue?
 (Yes = 1, No = 0): 1
-Low hemoglobin
+Low hemoglobin but no fatigue
-Possible anemia.
-Consult doctor.

 About the Project:
 This project is part of a simple medical logic series created using the C programming language.
 It helps beginners understand how to use conditional statements in real-life situations, such as checking for possible anemia.